 A complete application is required before application review begins.
 A complete application contains:

-- The Common Application form and Salve Regina Common Application supplement.
+- The Common Application form or the Salve Regina international student application form.

-- Two letters of recommendation (one from a guidance counselor or school official and one from a teacher of your choice, requested through the Common Application).
+- Two letters of recommendation (one from a guidance counselor or school official and one from a teacher of your choice, requested through the Common Application or teacher evaluation downloaded here).

 - Personal statement/essay (submitted as part of the Common Application).